Educational Foundations (EDEF)

 EDEF 683 Social and Cultural Contexts of Education (3) Focuses on the interplay of class, race, gender and ethnicity in school and community settings.
 Social praxis, educational reform and policy are considered.

 EDEF 685 International Development Education (3) Introduction to international development education in Asian and Pacific nations.
 Students explore links between education and development.
 Emphasis is on cross-cultural perception of development.

 EDEF 699 Directed Reading and/or Research (V) Individual reading and/or research.
-Repeatable unlimited times.
 Pre: consent of department chair.

 EDEF 766 Seminar in History of Education (3) Aspects of the history of education.
 Application of historiography to educational problems and policy.
 Repeatable with different content.
-A-F only.
-Pre: 651 or 652, or consent.
+Pre: one of 650, 651, 652, or 761; or consent.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.